Sexual revolution: Formation

 Indicators of non-traditional sexual behavior (e.g., gonorrhea incidence, births out of wedlock, and births to adolescents) began to rise dramatically in the mid-to-late 1950s.
 It brought about profound shifts in attitudes toward women's sexuality, homosexuality, pre-marital sexuality, and the freedom of sexual expression.

 Psychologists and scientists such as Wilhelm Reich and Alfred Kinsey influenced the changes.
 As well, changing mores were both stimulated by and reflected in literature and films, and by the social movements of the period, including the counterculture, the women's movement, and the gay rights movement.
 The counterculture contributed to the awareness of radical cultural change that was the social matrix of the sexual revolution.
+Communism had little to do with it.

 The sexual revolution was initiated by those who shared a belief in the detrimental impact of sexual repression, a view that had previously been argued by Wilhelm Reich, D. H. Lawrence, Sigmund Freud, and the Surrealist movement.

 The counterculture wanted to explore the body and mind, and free the personal self from the moral and legal sexual confines of traditional American values.
 The sexual revolution sprung from a conviction that the erotic should be celebrated as a normal part of life, dodging religion, family, industrialized moral codes, and the state.

 The development of the birth control pill in 1960 gave women access to easy and more reliable contraception.
 Another likely cause was a vast improvement in obstetrics, greatly reducing the number of women who died due to childbearing, thus increasing the life expectancy of women.
 A third, more indirect cause was the large number of children born in the 1940s and throughout the 1950s all over the Western world, as the "Baby Boom Generation", many of whom would grow up in relatively prosperous and safe conditions, within a middle class on the rise and with better access to education and entertainment than ever before.
 By their demographic weight and their social and educational background, they came to trigger a shift in society towards more permissive and informalized attitudes.

 The discovery of penicillin led to significant reductions in syphilis mortality, which, in turn, spurred an increase in non-traditional sex during the mid-to-late 1950s.

 There was an increase in sexual encounters between unmarried adults.
 Divorce rates were dramatically increasing and marriage rates were significantly decreasing in this time period.
 The number of unmarried Americans aged twenty to twenty-four more than doubled from 4.3 million in 1960 to 9.7 million in 1976.
 Men and women sought to reshape marriage by experimenting with new practices consisting of open marriage, mate swapping, swinging, and communal sex.